dmd-program/dmd-100-sp18/topics/systems_thinking.md

 > The “S” word
 >
-> Talking about sustainable design is not the best way to talk about it
+> Talking about sustainable design is not the best way to talk about it.
 >
 > Focus on leadership skills, participation, transparency, engagement, networks, human centered design, respect, and active listening.
 Ask students to rethink current paradigms and to envision a better future. \[1\]

 The [educational toolkit](http://edutoolkit.designersaccord.org/) also recommends that you do not use the word sustainability when incorporating it into a curriculum, and I have followed this recommendation for the most part within course projects and other assignments.
 Sustainability is a central part to all good design, though it's not specifically referenced.
 The Designers Accord is a clear example of an organized initiative to get designers thinking more systemically in terms of environmental and social impact.

-## A speculative example
+## A speculative hyper-object

 Now, let us consider the issue of large congregations of plastic in the sea, described on the website for the United States National Oceanic and Atmospheric Administration \(NOAA\):

 [How Big Is the "Great Pacific Garbage Patch"?
 Science vs. Myth](http://response.restoration.noaa.gov/about/media/how-big-great-pacific-garbage-patch-science-vs-myth.html) \(External Website\)

 Essentially, there is a ton of discarded waste plastic that has found its way into the Pacific Ocean, and it is negatively impacting wildlife.
 Let's explore this issue through a bit of speculation.
 Where did the plastic come from, how did it find its way to the sea, and who might have been involved in this process?
 To answer these questions, we would have to imagine the shape and scope of the networked system.
-No actual research was performed for this speculation, but it sounds reasonable enough for the purposes of this example:
+No actual research was performed for this speculation, but the proposed ideas are reasonable enough for the purposes of this example.
+In a real study, citations would certainly be required:

 1. Industrial producers: **Material design, Engineering Design**
    * Availability of cheap crude-oil makes plastic easy and cheap to produce
 2. Business and economics: **Business and Product Design**

-   * Financial markets trade heavily in crude oil
+   * Financial markets trade heavily in crude oil \(from which plastic is made\)
    * Availability of cheap plastic materials and mass production technology
    * Business goals and values do not align with minimizing impact to existing ecological system

-3. Public consensus:** Marketing design**
+3. Public consensus:** Public Relations and Marketing design**
    * Ad campaigns infiltrate popular culture
    * Wastefulness is widely accepted and normalized
+   * Marketing campaigns are effective at selling products
 4. Waste management processes: **Service Design**
    * Wastefulness is good for business
    * No real long-term ecological considerations for disposal
 5. Government: **Policy Design**
    * Special interest lobbying prevents ecological policies from hindering the sale of products
    * Issue not prioritized by society
    * Recycling initiatives are not timely and universally ineffective